Furikuda/Hackulele/ABOUT.md

 ## The promise of UART & JTAG

+RX/TX means serial UART, let's connect my usual USB to RS232 thing to there and hope this will talk to me.
+NOPE.

+SDIO/SCK are definitely connected to the corresponding JTAG pins on the Dialog chip (P1_4/SWCLK & P1_5/SW_DIO) but again, no luck trying to talk to it.

-unfortunately, try as I might, my logic analyzer shows absolutely nothing on the UART & JTAG ports. the Dialog chip allows to programmatically disable those so no fun there.
+Unfortunately, try as I might, my logic analyzer shows absolutely nothing on the UART & JTAG ports. the Dialog chip allows to programmatically disable those so I guess there is no fun for me there.

 ## OTA